kunukn/apis-font/README.md

 </style>
 ```

-or load it dynamically from javascript
+or load it dynamically from JavaScript
 ```html
 <script
   src="https://unpkg.com/apis-font/fonts/font.js">
 </script>
 ```

-apply the font in css
+apply the font in CSS

 ```css
 body {